Bronya-Rand/DDModDocker/README.md

 <p align="center">
     <img src=".github/assets/DDMDLogo.png" alt="DDMD Logo" width=160>
 </p>
-Doki Doki Mod Docker is a Ren'Py application that 'containerizes' (stores and runs multiple) Doki Doki Literature Club mods into one game.
+Doki Doki Mod Docker is a Ren'Py application designed to streamline the management and play of multiple Doki Doki Literature Club (DDLC) mods.
+It effectively 'containerizes' mods, allowing them to run independently within a single copy of Ren'Py/DDLC.

+> [!IMPORTANT]
-> This project is in alpha.
-Expect bugs or several mods to not work as compared to other mod launchers/managers.
+> This project is currently in alpha.
+You may encounter bugs or compatibility issues with certain mods.
 To report mod incompatibility, report it either in [Issues](https://github.com/Bronya-Rand/DDModDocker/issues).

+> [!NOTE]
 > This project is unaffiliated with Team Salvato.
 See [BUILDING.md](BUILDING.md) on how to build Mod Docker with fixes for Pull Requests.
 Credits for DDMD can be seen by looking at [CREDITS.md](CREDITS.md).

 ## Features

-- Ren'Py 8 mod compatiblity
+- **Ren'Py 8 Mod Compatibility:** Seamlessly run mods built on the Ren'Py 8 engine!
-- Mod installation
-- Ability to store multiple mods in one game
-- Separate saves
-- Custom background
+- **Mod Installation:** Easily install new mods directly within Mod Docker.
+- **Multiple Mod Storage:** Manage as many mods you want to play within a single app!
+- **Separate Saves:** Maintain independent save data for each mod (and copies of said mod)!
+- **Custom Background:** Personalize the Mod Docker interface with a custom background image (instructions below).
+- **[Beta] Auto `scripts.rpa` Removal:** Streamlines the experience for select mods that require the removal of `scripts.rpa`.
+- **[Alpha] Auto MAS Template Fixes:** Ensures compatibility for mods built with the Monika After Story template (rather than the Bronya Rand 2.0 Template).

+**Custom Background Instructions**
-  > To add a custom background, put a 16:9 image into Mod Docker's game directory and name it `docker_custom_image`.
+1. Place a 16:9 image into Mod Docker's `game` directory.
-- [Beta] Auto scripts.rpa removal for certain mods.
-- [Alpha] Auto MAS template built mods fixes.
+2. Name the image `docker_custom_image`.

 ## Installation

-### For Windows/Linux
+> [!IMPORTANT]
+> **For macOS Users:** These steps require you to access the directory within the Mod Docker app.
+Right-click the Mod Docker app, select *Show Package Contents*, then navigate to `Contents/Resources/autorun`.

 1. Download the latest version of Mod Docker [here](https://github.com/Bronya-Rand/DDModDocker/releases).
-2. Open the ZIP file and extract the _DokiDokiModDocker-X.X.X-ddmd8-win_ somewhere on your PC.
-   > Do not install Mod Docker over DDLC.
+2. Extract Mod Docker to a location of your choice.
+> [!CAUTION]
+> Avoid installing directly over DDLC
-3. Download DDLC's PC ZIP from [ddlc.moe](https://ddlc.moe), open the ZIP file, go to _DDLC-X.X.X-pc/game_ and copy `audio.rpa`, `fonts.rpa`, and `images.rpa` to Mod Docker's game folder.
+3. Download DDLC's PC ZIP from [ddlc.moe](https://ddlc.moe) and extract the ZIP file.
-4. Make a folder in Mod Docker's game folder called `mods`.
-5. Open the _mods_ folder and make a folder for the mod you want to install.
-   (I suggest the name of the mod or it's acroymn)
-6. Copy the _game_ folder of the mod that you want to play to the mod folder you just made.
-   > If there is no _game_ folder and all you have is just RPAs or RPYCs, make a 'game' folder in the mod folder you made and copy all the files into that folder.
-7. Launch Mod Docker via DDMD.exe (DDMD.sh for Linux users).
-8. Press F9 to open the Mod Docker menu and select your mod by clicking on it and pressing Select.
-9. Restart the game and relaunch Mod Docker.
-10. Done!

-### For macOS

-> In order to follow these steps, you must open DDMD by right-clicking the app, click "Show Package Contents" then go to "Contents/Resources/autorun".

-1. Download the latest version of Mod Docker [here](https://github.com/Bronya-Rand/DDModDocker/releases).
-2. Open the ZIP file and extract the _DokiDokiModDocker-X.X.X-ddmd8-mac_ somewhere on your PC.
-   > Do not install Mod Docker over DDLC.
-3. Download DDLC's PC ZIP from [ddlc.moe](https://ddlc.moe), open the ZIP file, go to _DDLC-X.X.X-pc/game_ and copy `audio.rpa`, `fonts.rpa`, and `images.rpa` to Mod Docker's game folder.
+4. Locate the *DDLC-X.X.X-pc/game* folder and copy the following files to Mod Docker's `game` folder:
+   - `audio.rpa`
+   - `fonts.rpa`
+   - `images.rpa`
-4. Make a folder in Mod Docker's game folder called `mods`.
+5. Create a `mods` folder within Mod Docker's `game` folder.
-5. Open the _mods_ folder and make a folder for the mod you want to install.
+6. Inside the `mods` folder, create a subfolder for each mod you wish to install
-   (I suggest the name of the mod or it's acroymn)
+> [!TIP]
+> Suggested Mod Folder Naming Scheme: Mod's Full Name or Acronym
-6. Copy the _game_ folder of the mod that you want to play to the mod folder you just made.
+7. Copy the `game` folder from the desired mod into its respective subfolder within the `mods` folder.
-   > If there is no _game_ folder and all you have is just RPAs or RPYCs, make a 'game' folder in the mod folder you made and copy all the files into that folder.
+> [!IMPORTANT]
+> If the mod lacks a `game` folder, create one inside the mod's subfolder and place all mod files (RPAs, RPYCs, etc.) within.
-7. Launch Mod Docker via DDMD.
+8. Launch Mod Docker using `DDMD.exe` (Windows), `DDMD` (macOS), or `DDMD.sh` (Linux).
-8. Press F9 to open the Mod Docker menu and select your mod by clicking on it and pressing Select.
+9. Press F9 to access the Mod Docker menu.
+Select your mod and click *Select*.
-9. Restart the game and relaunch Mod Docker.
+10. Restart the game and relaunch Mod Docker.
-10. Done!

 ## Why Mod Docker?

+- Effortless Mod Management
+  > Play multiple DDLC mods within a single application!
+Eliminate the hassle and disk space consumption of separate game copies or complex manual installations.
-- Simplicity
+- Streamlined Play Experience
-  > Mod Docker is a Ren'Py made mod container that serves to run all your favorite mods without the need of making separate copies of the game and the bloat of running traditional Ren'Py 8 mods using other mod launchers/managers or a manual installation.
-All mods (even multiple copies of the same mod) run as if you made a new installation of the mod.
-- Built for players by the mod template developer.
-  > Mod Docker is designed for players to play mods as easy as possible.
-From mods that may give us joy to those that turns the game as we know it upside down, I understand how much people care for creating and playing mods.
-Mod Docker sets a new standard of mod managing and playing that the competition doesn't have.
+  > Enjoy mods (or multiple copies of the same mod) as if they have been freshly installed!
+- Developed with Players and Modders in Mind
+  > Mod Docker prioritizes ease of use, recognizing the passion both players and mod creators have for the DDLC community.
+Its design aims to elevate the modding experience for everyone.

 ## What inspired Mod Docker?

-Doki Doki Mod Launcher had the vision that Mod Docker has back in 2018, but due to my lack of coding expertise, it was more impractical.
-It required all modders to build a special DDML build rather than following the standard.
-Mod Docker revisits the old days of Mod Launcher, and revamps it to make the vision that I had all those years ago come to life with slight inspiration from [Docker](https://docker.com) itself.
+Mod Docker draws inspiration from the earlier vision of the Doki Doki Mod Launcher (DDML), conceived in 2018.
+While limitations existed in DDML's initial implementation, Mod Docker revisits that core concept, refining it for practicality and ease of use.
+It draws on the modularity principles of [Docker](https://docker.com) to create a streamlined solution that aligns with standard modding practices.

 ## How does a 'mod container' work?